FrameworkComputer/dri_prime1-detection/README.md

-# dri_prime1-detection and Steam game setup instructions
+# Discrete graphics usage detection

 A simple application to verify if desired applications are running with discrete graphics